loveencounterflow/intertype/README.md

   values (`null`, `undefined`, `true`, `false`, `+Infinity`, `-Infinity`, finite numbers, `BigInt`s, strings and public `Symbol`s) in the enumeration.

-* **'$variant'**: [*Sum* or *variant types* (a.k.a. *tagged unions*, *choice types* &c)](https://en.wikipedia.org/wiki/Tagged_union) are, in type theory, types whose domain is the union of the domains of two or more other types; in InterType, the term refers to types whose declaration contain one or more user properties (called 'alternatives' in this context in contradistinction to the 'fields' of a `$record`) that each declare a domain (a set of values); a value satisfies the given variant type when it satisfies any one of the named member types.
+* **'$variant'**: *Variant types* are types whose declaration contain one or more user properties (called 'alternatives' in this context in contradistinction to the 'fields' of a `$record`) that each declare a domain (a set of values); a value satisfies the given variant type when it satisfies any one of the named alternatives.
 In this example:

   ```coffee
   ts = new Typespace